SeanJ8876/se_project_express/README.md

 ### Testing
 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12

+## Project Pitch Video

+ Check out [this video](ADD_LINK_HERE), where I describe my project and some challenges I faced while building it.